 Overview

-Webhooks allow you to receive real-time HTTP notifications when your inference jobs change status, eliminating the need to poll the/request-status endpoint.
+Webhooks allow you to receive real-time HTTP notifications when your inference jobs change status, eliminating the need to poll the/api/v2/jobs/{id} endpoint.

 Webhooks are sent as